bmeme/docker-ansible-ol/README.md

 Oracle Linux "Ansible Ready" Packaged by Bmeme
 =========

-CentOs "Ansible Ready" images based on [official Oraccle Linux repository](https://hub.docker.com/_/oraclelinux), currently used by Bmeme for its
+Oracle Linux "Ansible Ready" images based on [official Oracle Linux repository](https://hub.docker.com/_/oraclelinux), currently used by Bmeme for its
 `molecule` tests during Ansible Role development.

 ## What is contained in the images